- Administrative Contacts

 Engineering software may be available to download through Computer-Aided Engineering (CAE).

 SWAP is the university’s surplus property re-seller.
 This is a good place to find used but good office furniture, computer equipment and items for your lab.
 Purchases on the site require an account.
 Contact Julie Breitbach for details.

 Physical Plant is a division of Facilities, Planning and Management and you can request services and building or lab maintenance from them.
 Requesting services requires an account.
 Contact Julie Breitbach for details.

 PROCEDURES FOR HIRING

-Contact Cindy Rothwell before hiring anyone to ensure University policies and Federal and State law are followed.
+Contact Cheryl Harris before hiring anyone to ensure University policies and Federal and State law are followed.

 GRADUATE STUDENT RECRUITMENT

 Every year in early February, the department hosts the Prospective Graduate Student Visits to recruit graduate students.
 Faculty should work with the MS&E Graduate Committee to invite potential graduate students and participate in the weekend.
 The Prospective Graduate Student Visit is coordinated by Courtney Summars.
 Contact Courtney if there are questions.

 Applicant Review is a tool from the Graduate School that allows electronic communication between departments and the Graduate School Office of Admissions.
 Applicant Review is a copy of Graduate School applicant data found in the Student Information System (SIS).
 This is the system you will use to track and update an applicant’s progress in the admission process.
 Access to Applicant Review is granted by the Graduate Student Service Coordinator.

 There are limited openings for TAs each semester.
-Students interests in positions may contact Cindy Rothwell.
+Students interested in positions may contact Cheryl Harris.

 FACULTY LEAVE REPORTING